Reverie4u/OpenDBFuzz/Fuzzers/SQLancer/RUN_SQLancer.md

 ## Fuzzing of MySQL

-### INSTALL MYSQL
+### Install MYSQL
-Firstly, you need to install MySQL, See the detailed tutorial`DBMS/MySQL/README.md`.
+Firstly, you need to install MySQL, See the detailed tutorial [INSTALL_MySQL.md](https://github.com/Reverie4u/OpenDBFuzz/blob/main/DBMSs/MySQL/INSTALL_MYSQL.md).
 In order to meet the requirements of SQ Lancer, you need to create a database named 'test' in MySQL, and the specific command is as follows:
 ```shell
 mysql -P 3306 -u root
 create database test;